ethereum/execution-specs/json-rpc/eth_blockNumber.md

 ---

 ## Simple Summary
-This document specifies in detail the expected behaviour of the eth_blockNumber; Eth 1.x JSON RPC endpoint.
+This document specifies in detail the expected behaviour of the eth_blockNumber Eth 1.x JSON RPC endpoint.

 ## Abstract
 We cover basic behaviour and edge cases for various sync modes.